a327ex/emoji-merge/README.md

   main:set_icon('assets/sunglasses_icon.png')
 ```

 Most of this has already been explained in the previous post, however I glossed over the game's size.
 Here you can see that the game's internal size is set to `w = 640` and `h = 360`.
-This means that for each layer, a `640x360` canvas is created and then it is multiplied by some `sx, sy` value (not the one passed in), while keeping its aspect ratio, such that if maximally fills the user's monitor. `640x360` was chosen because I looked at [Steam's Hardware Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) and this was the resolution that multiplies neatly to most people's (80%+) monitors.
-In cases where it doesn't, then it multiplies to the highest possible value while keeping the aspect ratio and then draws the canvas offset by the remainder horizontally/vertically.
+This means that for each layer, a `640x360` canvas is created and then it is multiplied by some `sx, sy` value (not the one passed in), while keeping its aspect ratio, such that it maximally fills the user's monitor. `640x360` was chosen because I looked at [Steam's Hardware Survey](https://store.steampowered.com/hwsurvey/Steam-Hardware-Software-Survey-Welcome-to-Steam) and this was the resolution that multiplies neatly to most people's (80%+) monitors.

+In cases where the resolution doesn't multiply neatly to the user's monitor, then it multiplies to the highest possible value while keeping the aspect ratio and then draws the canvas offset by the remainder horizontally/vertically.
 This all happens on the game's desktop version, which automatically tries to go for windowed fullscreen when the game is first run, I believe.
 For the web version it just does base resolution times the passed in scale, in this case `640x360` times `2`, which is the resolution I set for the game on itch.io:

 ![](https://i.imgur.com/rmY8Ann.png)